 (Suzy Hansen, 'The Second Conquest‘, NYT Magazine, June 18, 2017)

 Returning Turkey to the glories and origins of its Ottoman past and ending Atatürk’s secular constitution has been one of the primary goals of Recep Erdoğan throughout his long rule of Turkey since 2003, first as prime minister and now as president with growing executive powers.
-Thanks to the country’s recent economic boom, the AKP, Erdoğan’s party, has improved healthcare, urban infrastructure and prosperity, but on the other hand has also made control of religious affairs a priority.
+Thanks to the country’s economic boom, between 2010 to 2017, which was driven by cheap capital following the global financial crisis, the AKP, Erdogan`s party, has improved healthcare, urban infrastructure and prosperity, but on the other hand has made control of religious affairs a priority.

-Brave New Turkey is less about architecture in a classical sense, but rather how architecture reflects power and how ideologies are manifested in it.
+Brave New Turkey reflects this phenomenon as a symbol of change and power that reaches beyond national borders.
+It is less about architecture in a classical sense, but rather how architecture reflects power and how ideologies are manifested in it.
 It reflects a newly tied compound of religious and cultural identity, against the backdrop of a constant exclusion of minorities, a reckless fight against those whose convictions are different and an unresolved question of what is Turkish identity?